This blog contains the most recent articles from this web site.

 Quite often I hear the argument that if we didn’t have Christmas and Easter then non-Christians would never come to church.
 So what?
 Are they supposed to?
 I thought the church was supposed to be going to them?

-In fact there never was anyone called Jesus in the Bible!
+In fact there was never even anyone called “Jesus” in the Bible!
 Seriously.
 Jesus is a made up Latin name, created by the catholic church to differentiate him from Joshua.

 Again, it’s now a tradition and again you might think it’s no big deal.
 But I still think it is.
 God didn’t call him Jesus.
 God called him Yeshua.
 Why?
 Was he trying to tell us something?